-A Childhood Fascination with Building
+A Childhood Fascination With Building

 Elyse now leads a five-person BIM/VDC team at Broccolini, but her path to working in the construction industry wasn’t a straight line—even though she had an early passion for building things as a little girl.

 Her father was a handyman, and she spent countless hours in his garage as his assistant, doing tasks like collecting the dropped screws with a magnet or cleaning up the sawdust.
 On weekend mornings, they often went to Home Depot to buy materials for various projects for house renovations.
-To this day, the smell and sound of wood and materials is comforting to her.
+To this day, the smell and sound of wood and materials are comforting to her.